HTML

 accesskey

-The accesskey global HTML attribute gives a hint for generating a keyboard shortcut for the current element.
-The attribute value must consist of a single printable character.
+The accesskey global attribute provides a hint for generating a keyboard shortcut for the current element.

 Other